Chemical Signatures of the First Galaxies: Criteria for One-Shot Enrichment: Discussion and Conclusions

 \section{Discussion and Conclusions}

-The currently known UFD abundance record leads us to derive, with the caveats and qualifications discussed above, the following conclusions.
+The currently known UFD abundance record leads us, with the caveats and qualifications discussed above, to derive the following conclusions.
 Independent of the question of whether UFDs are surviving minihalos or atomic cooling halos, we suggest that at least some of today's UFDs (Ursa Major\,II, Leo\,IV and possibly also Coma Berenices, Bootes\,I) are likely to have been the results of chemical one-shot events that occurred in the early universe.
 Given that atomic cooling halos seem to be the more favorable environments for producing low-metallicity stars that resemble the observed stellar populations of the UFDs, these systems are plausible formation sites for the least luminous galaxies.

 As additional chemical abundances of individual dwarf galaxy stars are measured, abundance gradient studies of the UFD galaxies will further constrain the mixing efficiency.
 Stronger gravitational fields in the center of a system would drive more turbulence that in turn would induce mixing.
 To properly interpret the data, in particular for future observations with extremely large telescopes, the expected signature of clustered star formation in the first galaxies needs to be taken into account \citep{blandhawthorn10}.
-Since the UFDs are ideal testbeds for various feedback processes, it will also be interesting to study the carbon abundances in these systems.
+Since the UFDs are ideal testbeds for various feedback processes, it will also be interesting to study the carbon enrichment and the spread of carbon abundances in these systems.
 Carbon, as well as oxygen, may have been a key cooling agent inside the first galaxies \citep{dtrans}.
-While one extremely carbon-rich star (with $\mbox{[Fe/H]}\sim-3.5$) has already been found in Segue\,1 \citep{norris10_seg}, consistent with the predictions by \citet{dtrans}, low stellar C abundances, if ever found, would rule out the theory of fine-structure line cooling for driving the transition to low-mass star formation in a near-primordial system.
+One extremely carbon-rich star (with $\mbox{[Fe/H]}\sim-3.5$) has already been found in Segue\,1 \citep{norris10_seg}.
+This is consistent with the predictions by \citet{dtrans}, but moreover, it adds to the evidence that massive Pop\,III stars may have been the progenitors of carbon-rich metal-poor stars.
+If stars with extremely low [C/Fe] and [Fe/H] can be found, as has recently been done in the Milky Way \citep{caffau11}, it would provide additional insights into early star formation in primitive high-redshift halos.